SkoolNotes/Taproot/2020MATH530/KBe20math530flo10.md

 ## Given a linearly independent set of vectors, would the span equal to the vector space?
 - No?
 It's unclear which vector space is being referred to.

+## Span of vectors (example 2.6)
+- When it's two vectors, you'd expect the span to be a 2d plane

 ---